 The Stock Market Is Like Playing Musical Chairs

 The problem with investing in the stock market is that most amateurs don’t feel safe until the market has already gone up.
 The safer you want to feel, the further it has already gone up, and the later you are to the party.
 Most investors are starting to buy right now and are starting to make a little money.
 But in the not-too-distant future, the market will start to come back down because this increase in prices is not sustainable.
 When prices start to come back down, amateurs don’t know whether or not they should sell.
 Then they typically don’t sell until the damage is done.

 Remember the game Musical Chairs?
 It seems that investors on Wall Street have been playing this game again and again, as more and more we are seeing signs that the bull market may be reaching its final stages.
 Each new sign that appears represents just one more chair being taken away from the game.
 The question investors need to ask is "where will I be when the music stops"?

-< The moral of the story : Don’t chasse high or hype in any bull market , listen to the “music “ carefully J >
+< The moral of the story: Don’t chasse high or hype in any of the bull markets, listen to the “music “ carefully J >

 Things may look good and rosy up to a certain point, but if a company is leveraged too much expecting a wave to come, but instead the tide goes out, everything will be exposed. “

 < The moral of the story: Swimming naked is cute only for Babies.
 J >

 <October: This is one of the peculiarly dangerous months to speculate in stocks.
 The others are July, January, September, April, November, May, March, June, December, August and February. ~Mark Twain>